The questions on every expectant mother’s lips

 Everyone’s asking similar questions right now, and they’re all based on keeping yourself and your child safe while the world is a little weird.
 The best thing you can do is try and understand the science behind the decisions and advice.

 Are there any real reasons women should avoid, delay or refuse any of the COVID-19 vaccines due to pregnancy or breastfeeding?
-The truth is, the data is continuously improving, so a lot of the advice is ‘cautious until the data proves with confidence.’
-Still, this guidance is accurate as of December 2020 and all agreed by the USA, UK gov, CDC, and WHO.
-Take the power back and arm yourself with all the info you need.
+As agreed by the USA, UK gov, CDC, and WHO, the answer is no. You should go ahead and have the COVID-19 vaccine and any boosters that are available.

 What transfers to your child in your breast milk?